Thirumalai-Shaktivel/test/doc/src/installation.md

 ```

 ## From Git with Nix
-The best way to ensure the exact environment and dependencies is with `nix`.
+One of the ways to ensure exact environment and dependencies is with `nix`.
 This will ensure that system dependencies do not interfere with the development environment.
-Note that it is preferred to have bugs reproduced in the `nix-shell` environment.
+If you want, you can report bugs in a `nix-shell` environment to make it easier for others to reproduce.

 We start by getting `nix`.
 The following multi-user intstallation will work on any machine with a Linux distribution, MacOS or Windows (via WSL):
 ```bash